omssma/Horiseon/README.md

 The heading is put in orderly list, so it is sequential and undertood.

-The title element is also unique, as it will display "Welcome to Horiseon."
+The title element is also unique, as it will display "Welcome"